Raleigh vs. Charlotte: Pros and Cons

 Unpredictable Weather

-If you live in Raleigh, you will know how the temperatures fluctuate from hour to hour.
-Seasonally, Raleigh tends to have hot and muggy summers, with temperatures averaging about 90 degrees.
-During the fall and winter months, the temperatures can shift from a morning starting in the high 20s and ending in the 60s, making it difficult to know what to wear on a given day!
+During the fall and winter months, the temperatures can shift from a morning starting in the high 20s and ending in the 60s, making it difficult to know what to wear on a given day.

 Pests

 Because we are in the South, you will see many giant bugs, roaches, and snakes.
-Many people moving into the Raleigh area from other parts of the country may not realize that there are many pests you will want to avoid, so make sure hiring a pest control company is at the top of your to-do- list!
+Many people moving into the Raleigh area from other parts of the country may not realize that there are many pests you will want to avoid, so make sure hiring a pest control company is at the top of your to-do-list.

 Capped Schools

 Due to the influx of people moving into the Raleigh area in droves, the K-12 public school system has been facing issues with capped schools and redistricting, making this a challenge for many parents raising young children.
-On the other hand, the Raleigh area has many Magnet School options, Charter School options, and STEM programs giving parents more options!

 Competitive Housing Market

 If you're considering moving to Raleigh, one of the downfalls is that the housing market has such a huge demand, and the inventory can't keep up with the growth.
 You can find many homes for sale in your area, but just be prepared for the competitive market you may face.
-You will want to have a great Real Estate Agent in your corner, so if you're looking to move to the Raleigh area, be sure to contact us for all your real estate-related needs, and we will be here to serve you!

-Pros to living in Charlotte, NC - The Queen City
+3. Pros to living in Charlotte, NC - The Queen City

 Booming Job Market

 Charlotte is known to be the financial hub for many banking companies in the U.S. Aside from this; you will find many companies in the technology field, healthcare field, and transportation industries.
-A hub to Bank of America, Wells Fargo, American Airlines, Honeywell, and Lowe's, to name a few, you can see that the foundation for fast job growth and steady income has been one of the top reasons families and young professionals are flocking to Charlotte.

-Competitive Cost of Living
+Competitive Housing and Cost of Living

-If you want to stretch your budget and work in finance, living in Charlotte offers much more financial freedom than a city like New York City.
 Many people living in Charlotte will find that they can afford a lot more on their budget here than they can in other cities across the nation, making this one of the top reasons to live in Charlotte.

 Plentiful Options for Outdoor Activities